GoogleChromeLabs/benchmark-workloads/README.md

 ## Packages

+Directory that contains shareable utilities that can be consumed by the apps, or installed by a benchmark.
-Format all packages and build all packages:
+To format all packages or to build all packages, the following script can be used:

 ```bash
 pnpm run format:packages